virasak/angular-elm/README.md

 Then your AngularJS controller must have a callback on it called `updatedSeverity` that accepts an integer.

     this.updatedSeverity = function(newSeverity) { this.severity = newSeverity }

+### Both flags and ports

+If your module uses both of these things to do its job, then the names of the ports and the flags' record keys must match.

+    port greeting : (String -> msg) -> Sub msg
+    port cheerfulnessFactor : (Float -> msg) -> Sub msg

+    type alias Flags =
+        { greeting : String, cheerfulnessFactor : Float }

+Sorry, but this is due to a technical limitation.

 ## Installation